GabbedT/ApogeoRV/Docs/Sphinx/general_architecture.rst

 * **Reduced Number of Instructions**

 CPUs can be really simple yet powerful.
 Also thanks to the multitude of extensions, the designer can choose the best ISA subset that suits a particular target application.
-The extensions used for ApogeoCore are:
+The extensions used for ApogeoRV are:

 * **M Extension**: Multiplication and division are found in almost every program, these are operation that can take more than 100 / 1000 cycles if implemented in software.
 * **B Subsets (Zba, Zbs)**: The Bitmanip extension is helpful to speedup a tasks like address generations and single bit operations.
 The **Zbc** was not included because the instructions of this subset are not often used and use a lot of hardware resources.